-All due dates are on Sundays and Thursdays, except for your Final Exam, which is due on a Monday.
+All due dates are on Sundays and Thursdays.
 All assignments are due by Midnight.
 Please refer to this course calendar to stay on track throughout the semester.

 Date Day of the Week Course Work

 Jan 13 Monday Classes begin

 Jan 19 Sunday Introduction Module Due by Midnight